lennertjansen/lennertjansen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an AI engineer based in Amsterdam, the Netherlands, originally from [Curaçao](https://en.wikipedia.org/wiki/Cura%C3%A7ao).
+I'm an AI engineer based in Amsterdam, the Netherlands, originally from [Curaçao 🇨🇼](https://en.wikipedia.org/wiki/Cura%C3%A7ao).

+Currently:
-I'm currently working on LLM agency for tool-use at [Neena](https://neena.io/).
+- working on LLM agency for tool-use at [Neena](https://neena.io/)
+- learning about AI alignment and mechanistic interpretability

 I was previously a graduate researcher at Amazon, IBM, and [ILLC](https://www.illc.uva.nl/) where I worked with [prof. dr. Raquel Fernández](https://staff.fnwi.uva.nl/r.fernandezrovira/) and [Sandro Pezzelle](https://sandropezzelle.github.io/).